 I’ve seemed to manage to bring nature indoors – in some artificial way.
-Pro-forager and recent guest on my Conversations series, Tama Matsuoka would say they are all “prisoners of war” – trapped in their tiny pots.
+Pro-forager and guest on my previous podcast Conversations series, Tama Matsuoka would say they are all “prisoners of war” – trapped in their tiny pots.
 History would reveal to us that this is perhaps what nature intended.
 Evidence shows that the Egyptians brought plants indoors as early as 3rd Century BC.
 Paleoethnobotanists have also found evidence that plants were grown indoors over 2000 years ago.
 And The Hanging Gardens of Babylon – whether real or fictional – reveals that potted plants were indeed desirable as part of the architecture of a building.

 If anything – we’ve made ourselves prisoners – sitting between four walls anywhere from 15 to 20 hours on average.
 Think about it: The average city-dweller spends up to 90 percent of her time indoors.
 It’s no wonder why some of us formerly rural folk have decided to bring some green indoors.